Vegan Cheeseburger Recipe (Healthy & Delicious)

 For a healthier option, bake the patties at 200°C (400°F) for 25–30 minutes, flipping halfway.

-Moreover, store leftover patties in the refrigerator for up to 3 days or freeze for up to 1 month.
+Moreover, store leftover patties in the refrigerator for up to 3 days or in the freezer for up to 1 month.

 FAQs About Vegan Cheeseburgers